josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 <code-example header="shared/identity-revealed.directive.ts" path="form-validation/src/app/shared/identity-revealed.directive.ts" region="cross-validation-directive"></code-example>

 You must add the new directive to the HTML template.
-Because the validator must be registered at the highest level in the form, the following template puts the directive on the `form` tag.
+Because the validator must be registered at the highest level in the form, the following template puts the directive on the `form` element.

 <code-example header="template/hero-form-template.component.html" path="form-validation/src/app/template/hero-form-template.component.html" region="cross-validation-register-validator"></code-example>